Skip to main content

 XML, YAML and Text based formats are less popular.
 Check out Data Serialization Formats for more details.

-2. How do you ensure your REST API is secure?
+2. How do you secure your REST API?

 Ensuring the security of a REST API involves several strategies:

-3. What are the main HTTP methods used in REST APIs, and what do they mean?
+3. What are the HTTP methods in REST APIs?

 The main HTTP methods used in REST APIs are: